A note about the uniform distribution on the intersection of a simplex and a sphere: Proof of Theorem

 This completes the proof for $k=1$.
 The general case is similar, as in the proof of Theorem \ref{thm1}.
 When $b >2$, the proof is exactly the same, except that the bound in \eqref{hnbd} becomes $Cn^{-1/4}$, as in the proof of part $(a)$ of Theorem~\ref{thm2}.

-.2in {\bf Acknowledgment.} The author thanks Persi Diaconis for bringing this problem to his attention and Julien Barr\'e for posing the problem to Persi, and Assaf Naor for helpful references.
+.2in {\bf Acknowledgment.} The author thanks Persi Diaconis for bringing this problem to his attention and Julien Barr\'e for posing the problem to Persi, Johel Beltran and Wilson Cabanillas for pointing our a small error, and Assaf Naor and the anonymous referee for helpful comments.